EFontesP90/LLSim5G/README.md

 an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 Please look at the License for the specific language governing permissions and limitations under the License.

-    LLSim5G is a link-level simulator to for HetNet 5G use cases Copyright (C) 2024  Ernesto Fontes & Claudia Carballo
+    LLSim5G is a link-level simulator for HetNet 5G use cases.
+    Copyright (C) 2024  Ernesto Fontes & Claudia Carballo

     This program is free software: you can redistribute it and/or modify